johannes-jansson/projects/_posts/2020-08-27-how-i-read-non-fiction-and-remember-everything.markdown

 When I feel like I'm losing control I'll just do this method for each section of the book instead, or each chapter.
 - The method does take some time.
 [The book in the screenshots](https://www.goodreads.com/book/show/27985224) took me about 7 hours to read, and about 2.5 hours to summarize.
-But it was the best book I've read in a while, resulting in loads of highlights.
+But it was the best book I've read in a while, resulting in loads of highlights and an 11 page summary.